QuickBirdEng/XCoordinator/README.md

 If you prefer not to use any of the dependency managers, you can integrate RxCoordinator into your project manually, by downloading the source code and placing the files on your project directory.

 ## 🏃‍♂️Getting started

-Set up an enum with all of the navigation paths for a particular flow.
+Create an enum with all of the navigation paths for a particular flow.
 (It is up to you when to create a `Route/Coordinator`, but as **our rule of thumb**, create a new `Route/Coordinator` whenever is needed a new navigation controller.)

 ```swift
 enum HomeRoute: Route {